miftahulmuhaemen/n8n-platform-scheduler/README.md

 ## Implementation

-See `local-scheduler.json` for a concrete implementation.
+See `local-scheduler.json` for a local sourced data implementation or `gdrive-scheduler.json` for Google Drive.